 The first three nutrients listed above – Nitrogen (N), Phosphorus (P), and Potassium (K) – are the most crucial.
 If you purchase a bag of nutrients from a store, you should notice an N-P-K ratio listed on it.
 The ideal ratio changes throughout the growth cycle of your marijuana plants.
 For instance, you need a higher proportion of N and K to P during the vegetative stage.
 A general rule of thumb is to remain close to a 3-1-3 (N-P-K) ratio for the first few weeks.

 What are Hydroponic Cannabis Nutrients?

 Soil Nutrients vs. Organics for Cannabis – Which is Best?

 Creating an Organic Fertilizer

-A simple and cheap way to create your own fertilizer is to use organic matter such as fish meal and blood meal (both are high in Nitrogen), kelp meal and wood ash (high in Potassium), bat guano and bone meal (high in Phosphorus), dolomite lime (high in magnesium and calcium), and Epsom salts (high in sulfur and magnesium).
+A simple and cheap way to create your own fertilizer is to use organic inputs such as fish meal and blood meal (both are high in Nitrogen), kelp meal and wood ash (high in Potassium), bat guano and bone meal (high in Phosphorus), dolomite lime (high in magnesium and calcium), and Epsom salts (high in sulfur and magnesium).